yackoa/loginless-quora/README.md

 # quora-loginless-firefox
-lightwieight firefox addon to view answers on quora without logging in
+This is a lightwieight firefox addon to view answers on quora without signing in.